nicolasvergoz/Promotable-iOS-SDK/Specs.md

 - The layout should be as simple as possible

 ## Dominant color top
+- Make a new file for this feature
-- When the cover image is available, take the top 10% of the image and extract the dominant color
+- Take the top 10% of an image and extract the dominant color the top 10% of the image to extract the dominant color
+- Use code from this outdated cocoapod: https://github.com/BomberFish/swift-vibrant
-- Use this color as the top border color in the ignored safe area
+- Use this feature in DefaultPresentedPromotionView.swift as the top border color in the ignored safe area when a cover image is provided
 - Blend the image and the top border color with blur
 - Use the dominant color as action color background, and figure out the text color based on the dominant color